paris-swc/advanced-numpy-lesson/05-container.md

 dtype('float64')
 ```

-In cases it is impossible, NumPy will use an `object` type (also represented by capital `'O'`) which can represent any Python object -- even a function:
+In case it is impossible, NumPy will use an `object` type (also represented by capital `'O'`) which can represent any Python object -- even a function:

 ```
 >>> def f(): pass